Tiki Touring New Zealand Travel

 Afterwards enjoy a bath in hot water pools at the base of the Mount, or grab a latte at any one of a dozen cafes lining the beach.

-You could also visit the Classic Flyers Aviation Museum near Tauranga airport.
+And a great place to visit is the Classic Flyers Aviation Museum near Tauranga airport.

 From Tauranga there are a mass of seacruises, fishing charters or nautical adventures to participate in.
 Dolphin Seafaris offers amazing voyages out to watch, or swim with, dolphins.